muness/muness.github.io/_posts/2023-07-12-implementing-slos-for-data-quality.md

 > Service level objectives (SLOs) specify a target level for the reliability of your service.
 Because SLOs are key to making data-driven decisions about reliability, they’re at the core of SRE practices.

-Achieving a suitable level of Data Quality is a key aspect of Data and we need a systemic way to measure and improve it.
-These well understood and used mental models from the SRE world can be applied to Data Engineering to do just that.
-As such this post presents the SRE ideas of Error budget policies, SLOs and suggests how they can be applied to data quality.
-I intentionally modeled the structure of the post to match the chapter.
+Like reliability in the SRE world, quality is a key aspect of Data Engineering.
+The SRE world has developed tools around specifying, measuring and achieving reliability goals.
+These practices from the SRE world can be applied to specifying, measuring and achieving quality in Data Engineering.

+This post presents the SRE ideas of Error budget policies, SLOs and suggests how they can be applied to data quality.
+The post is intentionally structured the same way as the implementing SLO chapter in the SRE Workbook: they did a masterful job of communicating a lot into one chapter, and I wanted to leverage their work.

 Note that a later chapter in the same book covers applying SLOs to [Data Processing Pipelines](https://sre.google/workbook/data-processing/).
 I didn't find it to be a suitable primer on applying SLOs to Data Quality, hence this post.